 - - - - - - - - - - - - - - - - - - -

-Talents are discrete permanent features that increase a player character's power.
+Talents are discrete permanent features you can gain that increase a player character's power.

-1. Two talents are received at character creation.
+1. Three talents are received at character creation.

 2. At any time, a character may purchase a talent by spending 5 saved experience points (XP).